nacx/dotfiles/README.md

 * Exuberant ctags >= 5.5
 * Python3 and its development libraries.

+If you are using OSX, you will need to install Vim with [Homebrew](https://brew.sh/).
+Otherwise auto-completion will not work since the version of Vim that comes by default is not compiled with Python3 support.

 ## Installation

 There is no automatic way to install this, but only a few links need to be created.